-Ben Gordon joined the Levin Papantonio Rafferty law firm in its Mass Tort Department in 1993 and tried a number of mass tort cases with Mike Papantonio.
-Mr. Gordon became a shareholder in 1997, and presently serves in an of-counsel relationship.
+Mr. Gordon joined the Levin Papantonio Rafferty law firm in its Mass Tort Department in 1993 and tried a number of mass tort cases with Mike Papantonio.
+Mr. Gordon became a shareholder in 1997, and moved to of counsel status in 2017.

 He is the author of several published articles concerning medical and legal aspects of failed products such as Silicone Gel Breast Implants and dangerous drugs like fen-phen.
 He has worked on a variety of other mass tort projects including Rezulin, Ephedra, Sulzer Implants, Renu Contact Lens, and Avandia.